chain-ml/theoriq-agent-sdk/README.md

 ***Methods:***

 - `last_item`: Returns the last `DialogItem` based on the timestamp.
-- `last_item_from`: Filters and returns the last DialogItem from a specific source type either the `user` or an `agent`.
+- `last_item_from`: Filters and returns the last `DialogItem` from a specific source type: either the `user` or an `agent`.

 ## ExecuteResponse

-The ExecuteResponse class represents the result of an execution request.
-It encapsulates the response data, including the DialogItem, the cost of processing, and the status code.
+The `ExecuteResponse` class represents the result of an execution request.
+It encapsulates the response data, including the `DialogItem`, the cost of processing, and the status code.

 ***Attributes:***

-- `body`: The DialogItem representing the body of the response.
+- `body`: The `DialogItem` representing the body of the response.
-- `theoriq_cost`: The cost associated with processing the request, represented by a TheoriqCost object.
+- `theoriq_cost`: The cost associated with processing the request, represented by a `TheoriqCost` object.
 - `status_code`: The status code of the response (e.g., 200 for success).

 ## ExecuteContext

-The ExecuteContext class is central to managing the execution process.
+The `ExecuteContext` class is central to managing the execution process.
 It holds the context for the execution, including the agent, protocol client, and request biscuit.

 ***Methods:***